kedarnatha7777/shell/README.md

     cahnges happen in other script will not affected in the cuurrent script because running script will take over the calling script insde to the current script

+# crontab
+to edit crontab -e
+to list crontab -l

+# logs of crontab
+check in the logs of the crontab are must have sudo access
+    /var/logs
+    tail -f cron